Rate-monotonic scheduling: Least Upper Bound

 The sufficient condition for $3\,$ processes, under which we can conclude that the system is schedulable is:

 Because $U < U_{lub}$, and because being below the Least Upper Bound is a sufficient condition, the system is guaranteed to be schedulable.

 Example 2

-Under RMS, P2 has the highest rate (i.e. the shortest period) and so would have the highest priority, followed by P3 and finally P1.
+Under RMS, P2 has the highest release rate (i.e. the shortest release period) and so would have the highest priority, followed by P3 and finally P1.

 Least Upper Bound

 Using the Liu and Layland bound, as in Example 1, the sufficient condition for $3\,$ processes, under which we can conclude that the task set is schedulable, remains: